Prime Number Theorem And ...

 Proof

-where the sum is over Dirichlet characters of modulus \(q\).
+We expand out the left-hand side using Lemma 9.
 The contribution of the non-principal characters \(\chi \) extend continuously to \(\mathrm{Re}(s) = 1\) thanks to the non-vanishing of \(L(s,\chi )\) on this line (which should follow from another component of this project), so it suffices to show that for the principal character \(\chi _0\), that

 \[ -\frac{L'(s,\chi _0)}{L(s,\chi _0)} - \frac{1}{s-1} \]